Bayesian Comparisons Between Representations: Methods

-The noise variance $\sigma_\epsilon^2$ is a property of the measurement and should be the same for all models.
-To keep all our distributions normalized to an average variance of 1 per stimulus, we choose just one parameter $a\in[0,1]$ to trade off signal and noise variance, which yields the following distribution for the observations:
+The noise variance $\sigma_\epsilon^2$ is a property of the measurement which can be fit and kept constant for evaluations on measured data.
+For comparisons between models, we will keep all our distributions normalized to an average variance of 1 per stimulus.
+This leaves us with one free parameter $a\in[0,1]$ to trade off signal and noise variance, which yields the following distribution for the observations:

-We will choose $a$ depending on the number of images to yield variation in the distances as described below.
-To justify this, we need to define the distances between distributions we use first though.
+A heuristic for $a$ depending on the number of images to yield variation in the distances is given below.
+To justify this, I need to define the distances between distributions to use first though.